 ACCESS for ELLs Online is administered in four testing sessions, one for each domain.
 In general, testing groups can include multiple grade-level clusters and tiers.
-However, keep testing sessions small enough that you can comfortably monitor and assist students as needed.
+However, grades 1 and 2-3 must be grouped according to grade cluster and tier for Writing.
+Keep testing sessions small enough that you can comfortably monitor and assist students as needed.

-Administer the Tier Pre-A Speaking test to students individually.
 Keep all Speaking testing groups to five students or fewer to ensure students have enough space and privacy to feel comfortable speaking aloud into a headset.